Foxite/trigger-update/README.md

 | algorithm  | JWT signing algorithm. /(RS\|PS\|ES\|HS)(256\|384\|512)/ |
 | images     | A comma-separated list of images to update.              |

+To generate a signing key you could use a tool such as https://github.com/bspk/json-web-key-generator

 ## Outputs
 None